 Stream Object

 A frequency-translated signal may contain more than one band.
-For example, in a direct RF sampling front-end, the sample rate is chosen such that multiple passbands are intentionally aliased to fall adjacent to each other in the sampled signal spectrum.
+For example, in a direct RF sampling front-end, the sample rate may be chosen such that multiple passbands are intentionally aliased to fall adjacent to one another in the spectrum of the sampled signal.
 This is illustrated in Figure 5.

 Figure 5 - Intentional Aliasing of a Multiband signal to Baseband